 Q. As a foster do I assume ownership of the dog?

 No, individual fosters do not have ownership rights of SKD dogs.
 If you want to adopt the dog you will pay the adoption and flight fees like any other adopter.
 SKD has the right to take the dog back at any time.

 Q. Who do I contact if I have any questions?

-Please contact our Director of Adoptions and Foster Homes, Jessica Gilroy, at email@example.com.
-She will help you with any questions you may have.
+Please contact our Director of Adoptions and Foster Homes, email@example.com .
+They will assist.

 Q. What will I need to provide for my foster dog financially?

 As a non-profit organization, SKD depends on the generosity of our volunteers, fosters, and donors to save these dogs.
 Fostering is not necessarily expensive but we do have to rely on fosters to purchase things such as: Good quality food, martingale collar and harness, sturdy leash, GPS tracking device, beds, toys, training treats, pee pads, bowls, brushes, cleaning and bathing supplies.
 Most importantly, our dogs need to be provided lots of love and attention, patience and stability.